sassoftware/sas-portal-framework-for-sas-viya/website/docs/Objects/data-product-registry-object.md

 ## Data Product Schema

 There is no one correct definition of what you need or should know about a data product, thus this framework provides you a flexible method of adding a data product schema.
 Below you will find a big example json detailing all of the different options within this schema.
-The first two elements (*productName* and *accessURL**) are required as they provide essential technical elements for the framework.
+The first two elements (*productName* and *accessUrl*) are required as they provide essential technical elements for the framework.

 ```json
 [